 Most trusses used in residential buildings are designed by a licensed structural engineer and made specifically for a home.
-These are built off site (made in a factory and shipped to the building lot) and consist of 2” X 4” or 2” X 6” wood, connected by gusset plates (metal connectors), in a web like pattern.
-Engineered trusses are designed to distribute weight in a certain manor, allowing weight to be distributed in an exact area according to the engineer’s specifications.
+These are built off-site (made in a factory and shipped to the building lot) and consist of 2” X 4” or 2” X 6” wood, connected by gusset plates (metal connectors), in a web-like pattern.
+Engineered trusses are designed to distribute weight in a certain manner, allowing weight to be distributed in an exact area according to the engineer’s specifications.

 There are basically three different types of trusses that we see during our home inspections:

-- 1. Attic Trusses – Attic trusses are found at the roof level.
-Here, at the top edge of the truss, the roof sheathing is attached and shingles are applied to create a water tight covering for the house.
+1. Attic Trusses – Attic trusses are found at the roof level.
+Here, at the top edge of the truss, the roof sheathing is attached and shingles are applied to create a watertight covering for the house.
 Different designs allow for different uses of the space created between the living area and the roof.
-Some designs do no allow any storage and would be hard to navigate around in the open area.
+Some designs do not allow any storage and would be hard to navigate around in the open area.
 Others are designed to allow for storage, platforms for water heaters/HVAC units, and some can have an opening large enough to build a living area within.

-- 2. Floor trusses – As their name implies, floor trusses are found holding up the floor in the structure.
-They can be between the crawlspace and first floor or between any of the living floors.
-Floor sheathing is attached to the top of the truss and then final floor is installed.
-Like the attic truss, the floor truss consists of 2” X 4”’s attached with gusset plates in a web like pattern.
+2. Floor Trusses – As their name implies, floor trusses are found holding up the floor in the structure.
+They can be between the crawlspace and the first floor or between any of the living floors.
+Floor sheathing is attached to the top of the truss and then the final floor is installed.
+Like the attic truss, the floor truss consists of 2” X 4”’s attached with gusset plates in a web-like pattern.

-- 3. Engineered Joist (I-joist) – Engineered Joists (I-joist)- Although not specifically called a truss, an engineered joist is created the same way.
-These are designed by structural engineers and manufactured off site and shipped to the building site.
+3. Engineered Joist (I-joist) – Although not specifically called a truss, an engineered joist is created the same way.
+These are designed by structural engineers and manufactured off-site and shipped to the building site.
 One of the big differences from a truss is the engineered joist can be cut to length (not randomly cut) to fit the job and may not be specifically designed to fit a particular area of the house.
 These joists consist of a bottom and top flange with plywood webbing in between.
 The I-joist can be found used as floor support between the crawlspace and the first floor and also between other floor levels.

 When framing is complete on a new construction home, other trades come in to perform their work.
 Plumbers have to install drains and water supply lines, electricians have to run electrical lines and install junction boxes, mechanical contractors have to install air conditioning ductwork throughout the house, and whole house vacuum systems are installed.
 During the installation of these systems, many times a truss will be cut through to make way for duct/drain/etc. and not repaired properly.